dave89gray/dave89gray-CI_PP2_QUIZZLE/README.md

 Quizzle was designed to be proud and loud about the country Scotland.
 With the consistent theme of the Scotland flags, colours and references to haggis, this is supposed to leave the user feeling positive about Scotland.

 ### Colour
-The colour palette of the website was chose to match the colours of the Saltire (the Scottish flag).
+The colours of the website were chosen to match the colours of the Saltire (the Scottish flag), #FBF7F5 and #005EB8 respectively.
 A black colour was used on the Contact Us page so as to improve contrast and make it easier to read.

 ### Fonts
 Arial has been chosen as the main font throughout the website so as to reduce the chances of it not functioning properly on a browser while still presenting nicely.
 Helvetica and sans-serif are used as back up in case Arial fails.